 The most important part of succeeding in any assessment is to prepare effectively.
-Although everyone is unique and has their own style of learning, there are some general tips you should use to make sure you feel prepared.
+Although everyone is unique and will have their own style of learning, there are some general tips you should use to make sure you feel prepared and what you want to stick in your brain stays there!